TalhaMehood/minesweeper/README.md

    npm start
    ```

 5. Open your browser and go to `http://localhost:5173` to play the game.
+(Port '5173' can be changed if the port is occupied.)